IMS322-Sheffield/IMS322-docs/docs/css/css nesting.md

   }
 }

-/* the browser will parse both of the above as */ parent {
+/* The browser will parse both of the above as: */ parent {
   /* parent styles */
 }